 Step 4: Keep the broadcaster's digital platforms ready

-Teleamazonas says major live events also run through its digital platforms, which is useful when you are away from a television.
+Teleamazonas keeps En Vivo and its official digital outlets visible on the site, which is useful when you are away from a television.

 Step 5: Check official Teleamazonas schedules close to kickoff